List of conspiracy theories: Smartphones listening in on private conversations

+Targeted Individuals

+Conspiracy theorists claim that government agents are utilizing directed-energy weapons and electronic surveillance to harass members of the population.
+Theorists often cite research into psychotronic weapons, the Cuban health attacks, and the microwave auditory effect as proof of their theory.
+There are more than 10,000 people who identify as "targeted individuals".
+The "Targeted Individual" phenomenon has been featured on episodes of Conspiracy Theory with Jesse Ventura and History Channel's In Search of....

 Technology suppression

 Numerous theories pertain to the alleged suppression of certain technologies and energies.
 Such theories may focus on the Vril Society Conspiracy, allegations of the suppression of the electric car by fossil-fuel companies (as detailed in the 2006 documentary Who Killed the Electric Car?), and the Phoebus cartel, set up in 1924, which has been accused of suppressing longer-lasting light bulbs.
 Other long-standing allegations include the suppression of perpetual motion and cold fusion technology by government agencies, special interest groups, or fraudulent inventors.
 Promoters of alternative energy theories have included Thomas Henry Moray, Eugene Mallove, and convicted American fraudster Stanley Meyer.

 Weaponry

 Conspiracy theorists often attend to new military technologies, both real and imagined.
 Subjects of theories include: the alleged Philadelphia Experiment, a supposed attempt to turn a US Navy warship invisible; the alleged Montauk Project, a supposed government program to learn about mind control and time travel; and the so-called "tsunami bomb", which is alleged to have caused the 2004 Indian Ocean tsunami.

 A theory promoted by the Venezuelan state-run TV station ViVe proposed that the 2010 Haiti earthquake was caused by a secret US "earthquake weapon".